 It is not possible to develop great products without understanding the requirement of the clients.
 Hence, individual interactions help create customer-specific products.
 Just relying on the processes and tools not only makes the businesses sluggish and irresponsive to changes but also results in failure to meet customer expectations.

 Value #2 – (Working Software Matters Over Detailed Documentation)

 During the initial times, a huge amount of time was spent on documentation which would include technical detailing and specifications.
 This exhaustive and rigid method of carrying out document-specific instructions led to project delays and slower product deliveries.
 Ultimately, the end product would not match the client’s expectations or would become outdated.

-With the introduction of Agile, the emphasis shifted on working software from document guided workflow.
+With the introduction of Agile, the emphasis shifted to working software from document guided workflow.
 Working software-enabled effective adaptability to change and a better understanding of customer requirements.
-Thus, Agile only limits the use of documents to ‘user stories’ which defines the developers on tasks to be carried out.
+Thus, Agile only limits the use of documents to ‘user stories’, which defines the developers on tasks to be carried out.